Geodesic Noise and Gravitational Wave Observations by Pulsar Timing Arrays: Stellar delay modelling

 where $z_{\mathrm{d}}$ and $R_{\mathrm{d}}$ are scale heights and lengths respectively and $\Sigma_{d}=M_{\mathrm{d}}/(2 \pi R_{\mathrm{d}}^{2})$ is a surface density with $M_{\mathrm{d}}$ the total disc mass.
 We adopt values for the thin and thick disc parameters from \citet{Binney2008} (see table~\ref{tab:galaxy}).
 We also assign peculiar velocity components for each mass cell by drawing from a normal distribution with zero mean and standard deviation $20\,\text{kms}^{-1}/\sqrt{3}$ such that the root mean square speed is the deviation of circular speed measured in the neighbourhood of our galaxy \cite{Binney2008}.

 {\em Geodesic noise.---} The stellar delay model discussed above can be used to calculate the contribution from geodesic noise for individual pulsars ToAs.
 To do this we draw random locations for $N_\text{p}$ pulsars located uniformly at radial distance $R\in\left[0.15,10\right]$~{kpc}, at azimuth $\theta\in\left[0,2\pi\right]$ and axial coordinate $z\in\left[-300,300\right]$~pc.
 We integrate the delay (\ref{eq:timedelay}) along each line-of-sight and repeat this for a total time of 15 years at fortnightly intervals to model the typical cadence of PTA observations.
+We then fit the timing model (\ref{eq:model}) to these delays in order to calculate the additional residuals that are due to the geodesic noise.

-We calculate the sample standard deviation of ToA delays from the sequence of fortnightly delays in order to estimate the stochastic contribution $\eta$ to the noise of individual pulsar.
+We calculate the sample standard deviation of these residuals from the sequence of fortnightly delays in order to estimate the stochastic contribution $\eta$ to the noise of individual pulsars.
 We find that the static contribution of the total delay dominates over the velocity contribution.
 This is not surprising since the typical peculiar velocities of the stars have $v\ll c$.
 Figure~\ref{fig:density} shows the histogram for $\eta$ obtained using $N_{\text{p}}=1000$ pulsar lines-of-sight observed for 15 years with a fortnightly cadence.
 The histogram is significantly non-Gaussian and is well approximated by a $\chi^2$ distribution with median $\eta=9.8$~ns and 95\% upper limit $\eta < 27.5$~ns.

 We leave a detailed exploration of the dependence of this distribution on the stellar model parameters and simulation resolution for future work, but we have verified that the result is stable with respect to the grid resolution.
 The peculiar velocity distribution for stars in the galaxy is not well understood and this is a significant source of uncertainty in our modelling but since the dynamical component to due terms $\bm{v}_i$ in (\ref{eq:timedelay}) is sub-dominant to the static one we do not expect that this will have a strong effect on the results.
 Our uniform distribution of lines-of-sights may also affect the details of the distribution, it is not clear how observed millisecond pulsars are distributed in the Galactic volume as there are only a small number being used in current PTA networks.
 Pulsar locations should be drawn from a distribution that is weighted by the stellar density.
 This would lead to more lines-of-sight through the Galactic disc.
 Intuitively, we expect this would increase the mean value of $\eta$ but reduce the number of outliers.
 This would have the effect of making the distribution of $\eta$ more Gaussian.